-There are two loan programs administered off campus which are of significant value to students and their families.
+There are two loan programs administered on campus which are of significant value to students and their families.
 The first is the Federal Stafford Loan.
 Annual borrowing limit is \$2,625 for freshmen, \$3,500 for sophomores, and \$5,500 for juniors and seniors (based on conditional classification).
 Repayment is delayed until six months after cessation of enrollment as a half-time student.
-Interest rate for new borrowers is determined by the 91-day Treasury Bill, plus 3.1% with a cap of 8.25%.
-(Latest rate is 5.99%.)
+Interest rate for new borrowers is determined by the 91-day Treasury Bill, plus 1.7% with a cap of 8.25%.
+(Latest rate is 4.06%.)

-The other loan is the Federal Parental Loan for Undergraduate Students (FPLUS), at a variable interest rate based on the 52-week Treasury Bill rate plus 3.1% with a cap of 9%.
-(Latest rate is 6.79%.)
+The other loan is the Federal Parental Loan for Undergraduate Students (FPLUS), at a variable interest rate based on the 91-day Treasury Bill rate plus 2.3% with a cap of 9%.
+(Latest rate is 4.86%.)
 Parents may borrow up to the cost of attendance minus any other financial aid.
 For more information please consult your lender.